AlloyCI/alloy_ci/doc/runners/README.md

 of a mature, feature-rich executor that has a straight forward interface for communicating with the coordinator.

-The Alloy Runner is written in [Go][golang] and can be run as a single binary, no language specific requirements are needed.
+The AlloyCI Runner is written in [Go][golang] and can be run as a single binary, no language specific requirements are needed.

 It is designed to run on the GNU/Linux, macOS, and Windows operating systems.